 This base layer is made from a blend of 95% polyester and 5% spandex.
 It’s super-soft, breathable and moisture-wicking, as you would hope a base layer would be.

-You’ll feel like you’ve been scooped up in a warm hug with this base layer, ensuring a toasty and comfy winter hike from start to finish, no matter the length of the trail.
+You’ll feel like you’ve been scooped up in a warm hug with this base layer, ensuring a toasty winter hike from start to finish, no matter the length of the trail.

 It’s worth noting that this base layer runs small, so I would suggest that you order up a size.
 You want the layer to be snug, but not too snug or short in the arms.